mesaguy/ansible-prometheus/docs/haproxy_exporter.md

     prometheus_haproxy_exporter_host: "0.0.0.0"
     prometheus_haproxy_exporter_port: 9101

-To gather HAProxy stats via a unix socket, specify the path to the unix socket.
-Collecting HAProxy stats via the http and unix socket methods are mutually exclusive.
+To gather HAProxy stats via a unix socket or non-default uri, specify the path to the unix socket or scrape-uri.
+Collecting HAProxy stats via the http and unix socket methods are mutually exclusive, scrape-uri overrides socket.
 It may also be necessary to run the haproxy_exporter as the user haproxy is running as:

     prometheus_haproxy_exporter_socket: '/run/haproxy/haproxy.sock'
+    prometheus_haproxy_exporter_scrape_uri: 'http://127.0.0.1:1234/;csv'
     prometheus_haproxy_exporter_runas: haproxy

 Enable HAProxy statistics via socket in the HAProxy globals section: